eFestivals.co.uk

 Food and Drink:

-There are three bars located in the campsite, all serving up Tennents at £2.90 a pint (prices based on 2006).
+There are bars located in the campsite, all serving up Tennents.
 The bars also provide cider and red and white wine for those that are not particularly partial to the sponsors lager.

-Don’t worry if you haven’t brought much food to T as there are plenty of food stalls but beware at £3 a burger and £5 for various meals you can soon find yourself out of pocket.
+Don't worry if you haven't brought much food to T as there are plenty of food stalls but beware meals are not cheap and you can soon find yourself out of pocket.

 There is drinking water available at various points around the site, please ask a steward for directions.
 It is a good idea to refill bottles with this water as it can be expensive to buy bottled water from one of the vendors on site.